felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 As I begin my journey in the tech industry, I am more and more in awe of what my predecessors were able to accomplish with limited means. **Humans are as crafty today as they were hundreds of years ago**.
-The only difference is the accessibility to knowledge is vastly more superior now than it used to be.
+The only difference is the accessibility to knowledge is vastly superior now than it used to be.
 If you asked me to come up with a technology that could show images in a two-dimensional plane, I could hardly do better than shadow puppetry.

-Do you realize how incredibly creative some humans had to be to come up with photography, let alone the cathode-ray tube television or OLED flat panels?
+Do you realize how incredibly creative some humans had to be to come up with photography, let alone the cathode-ray tube (CRT) television or OLED flat panels?
 Add in the fact that interactive video games can be played using such screens, and that I'm able to picture this phenomenon and share it on the Internet for you to see... that's enough to make my head spin. :smile: